 The effective rate of tax of the employee cannot be reduced below 23% and unused tax credits which the employee has been allocated may be carried forward.
-The employee may only make a claim to Irish Revenue for a tax refund after the tax year-end.
+A key employee can claim the credit in the tax year following the tax year in which the accounting period of the company that surrendered the credit ends.